taylorialcom/ DataStructures

 LinkedList with Three Elements

 I can't get to the second element directly now.
 I either have to go the the first element and ask to see its next neighbor or go to the last element and ask to see its previous neighbor.
 Either way, it is bound to be a lot of fun, but I've heard it's hard to balance without a big toe, and these guys don't have any toes.
-Having them balance stars on their heads seems like a lot to ask, even if they aren't real stars, so in the rest of this discussion we'll draw the LinkedList and Node objects in a way that describes what's going on in memory.
+Having them balance diamonds on their heads seems like a lot to ask, even if they aren't real diamonds, so in the rest of this discussion we'll draw the LinkedList and Node objects in a way that describes what's going on in memory.

 In Textbookish Pictures